 Discussion 2

-The Short Sensing Capability element is mainly transmitted in the beacon.
+The Short Sensing Capability element ifs mainly transmitted in the beacon.
 Therefore, besides covering the passive sensing capability, it also includes the main DMG Sensing capability bit.
 A device that is interested in sensing can then get the DMG Sensing Capability element through a probe request/response or association request/response.

 TGbf Editor: insert the following text as a new clause 9.4.2.x1